ImagingDataCommons/highdicom/docs/seg.rst

 Note that the example of the previous section with a 2D pixel array is simply a convenient shorthand for the special case where there is only a single source frame and a single segment.
-It is equivalent in every way to passing a 3D with a single frame down axis 0.
+It is equivalent in every way to passing a 3D array with a single frame down axis 0.

 Alternatively, we could create a segmentation of a source image that is itself